Gustavo AltuzarraEmployee Benefits Advisor

 - Life and Health Insurance Licenses

-- LIC 0M62658
+- License 0M62658

 Gustavo is an Employee Benefits Advisor at Aston Sharp.
 Gustavo started his career in mortgage banking and in 2008 started a fund to purchase up the undervalued mortgage notes from banks across the country.
 Being the purchaser of the funds’ health plan – he quickly realized that most health plans lack transparency to claims data and ownership of claims funds.